Updated on 02/28/2024

 Highlights: Image of the Virgin Mary of the Rosary from Las Lajas

-This church is a large construction on a cliff, it is a temple and a basilica made of gray and white stone.
-It is known for being decorated with a crown made of gold, sapphires, diamonds, pearls, and emeralds.
+This church is a large construction on a cliff.
+It is a temple and a basilica made of gray and white stone.
+What makes it unique is that it is decorated with a crown made of gold, sapphires, diamonds, pearls, and emeralds.

-The Santuario de las Lajas is a very popular church among Catholics and Christians as its architecture and appearance have turned this place into a fairy tale.
-Many pilgrims visit the church.
+The Santuario de las Lajas is a very popular church among Catholics and Christians because its architecture and appearance have turned this place into a fairy tale.
+Many pilgrims visit the church, making it one of the most enchanting churches in Colombia.

 According to the story, a woman and her deaf-mute daughter were walking through the gorge of the Guáitara River when they suddenly saw the image of the Virgin Mary amid the rain and rocks.
-It is said that at that very moment the daughter regained her voice and was also able to hear it.
-This is one of the miracles attributed to the Virgin.
+People say that the daughter regained her voice and hearing at that very moment.
+This is one of the miracles that the Virgin performed.

 - The sanctuary is on the border with Tulcán, Ecuador.